AllTwinkleStars/BankPortal_NodeExpress/tasks.md

 ## 5.9 - Require Data Library

-@routes-services-js-require-data In `services.js` require `data.js` and at the same time use object destructing to create two constants called `accounts` and `writeJSON`.
+@routes-services-js-require-data In `services.js` require `data.js` and at the same time use object destructing to create two constants called `accounts` and `writeJSON`. **Note: use relative paths to require the data module.
+Use `'../data'` since it is one level up.**

 ## 5.10 - Move Services Routes